-In 2009, Vernimmen traveled to Beijing, China to write about medical tourism there.
-In 2011, he spent three months in India, with the support of the Pascal Decroos Fund, to investigate to what extent the country had itself to blame for the controversy surrounding the antibiotic resistence gene NDM-1.
+In 2009, Vernimmen traveled to Beijing, China to write about medical tourism.
+In 2011, he spent three months in India, with the support of the Pascal Decroos Fund, to investigate the controversy surrounding the antibiotic resistence gene NDM-1.

-In April 2013, the fund supported a project that brought him to Vietnam, Cambodia and Hong Kong for a story on the search for dangerous avian flu viruses that landed him in the middle of the H7N9 conundrum.
-He subsequently traveled to Borneo to investigate our role in the destruction and the surprising pragmatism of the conservations working there.
+In April 2013, the Fund supported a project that took him to Vietnam, Cambodia and Hong Kong for a story about the search for dangerous avian flu viruses that landed him in the middle of the H7N9 conundrum.
+He subsequently traveled to Borneo to investigate our role in forest destruction and the surprising pragmatism of conservationists working there.

 Tim Vernimmen